 Divorce does not always require litigation, hearings, or prolonged disputes.
 In many situations, spouses want to legally end their marriage in a structured, respectful, and efficient way, without court battles.

-MC Law Group, LLC assists clients in Philadelphia and South Jersey with uncontested and no-fault divorce matters only, focusing on the legal process, required filings, and procedural compliance under Pennsylvania and New Jersey law.
+MC Law Group, LLC assists clients in Philadelphia with uncontested and no-fault divorce matters only, focusing on the legal process, required filings, and procedural compliance under Pennsylvania law.
 Our role is limited to cases where litigation is not needed, and both spouses can move forward without courtroom conflict to reach an amicable resolution.

 Uncontested Divorce Proceedings in Pennsylvania